10 Quick Tips to Keep your Indoor Plants Alive

 Click here to subscribe

 After looking at my post regarding poisonous indoor plants, I wanted to show you a list of safe indoor plants for pets.
-This list includes some of the most common houseplants that are not only available in most areas, but are also non-toxic to pets.
+This list includes some of the most common houseplants that are not only available in most areas, but are also pet-friendly plants.
 So if you’re worried about your furry friends’ safety, then check out this list!

 *Note: You can also check out my list of Common Cut Flowers that are Poisonous to Pets.
 This will ensure that pets don’t get sick eating your bouquet!*